an-minyoung/an-minyoung.github.io/_news/announcement_1.md

 inline: true
 ---

-Accepted into Northwestern's MSR Program!
+Accepted into the MSR program at Northwestern!